stark1tty/SedMob/README.md

 ## Background

-SedMob was originally developed as a Cordova-based mobile app by [Pawel Wolniewicz](https://github.com/pwlw/SedMob).
+Gneisswork was originally developed as a Cordova-based mobile app by [Pawel Wolniewicz](https://github.com/pwlw/SedMob).
 This version is a rewrite as a Python/Flask web application, designed to run on any device with a browser.

 ## References